leonrode/quantum-hamiltonian-circuit/README.md

 # quantum-hamiltonian-circuit

-The goal of this project is to create a full stack application enabling a user to input a small graph, and dynamically create a quantum circuit (oracle included) that determines if a Hamilton circuit exists in the graph using Grover's search.
+The goal of this project is to create a full stack application enabling a user to input a small graph, and dynamically create a quantum circuit (oracle included) that determines if a Hamiltonian circuit exists in the graph using Grover's search.
+This is an exploration of how quantum search can speed up NP-complete problems by providing quadratic speed-up over classical brute force.

 ## todo